flipperdevices/flipperzero-firmware/README.md

 This is an implementation of the classic Asteroids game for the [Flipper Zero](https://flipperzero.one/).
 Inside you will find a simple 2D engine that can be reused to implement other games.
+Note: This one is SimplyMinimal's fork of Antirez's version with several modifications.

 Controls:
 * Left/Right: rotate ship in the two directions.